harsha-vardhan-111/Smartvote/readme.txt

-SmartVote is a E-Platflorm where people can vote to their interseted candidates throgh online.
+Smart Vote is a E-Platform where people can vote to their interested candidates through online.
-Admin can set up the elections,add the canditates,look at the results
+Admin can set up the elections, add the candidates, look at the results

 1.XAMPP